Skip to content

 #1 What Content You’ll Be Dealing With?

-So if watching content is your only thing then the TV will be better.
+So, if watching content is your only thing then the TV will be better.
 However, for anything else, you should go with a monitor.

-Why? primarily because of the PPI. if you don’t know PPI is pixels per inch that are scattered around the display be it tv or monitor.
-These are responsible for the content you will see on the screen. if you move close to your current display you can even see the tiny dots.
-These will be more prominent on a lower PPI display like a tv.
+Why? primarily because of the PPI. if you don’t know PPI is pixels per inch scattered around the display be it tv or monitor.
+These are responsible for the content you will see on the screen.

 In general, it’s monitors that have higher PPI.
 This results in good sharpness and details for the text content.
 Hence monitors, are great for working on text documents, reading, or multitasking.
-Moreover, PPI will not just help in the better text but also while editing or producing an image.

 Read More: Dell S2421HN Review | Best IPS Display Under 15K?

-#2 Do You Intent To Do Gaming?
+#2 Do You Play Games?

-if you are not serious about gaming then you can go with an LCD or LED tv.
-You will experience good detail and colors.
 Overall gaming will be good.
-But the moment you will switch to fast pace online games like CS: GO, Fortnight, Battlefield, or Call of Duty Series there you will hardly get any kills!
+But the moment you switch to fast-paced online games like CS: GO, Fortnight, Battlefield, or Call of Duty Series you will hardly get any kills!

 Another thing that is important for gaming is the response time.
-The moment you pressed the left button to fire it should happen as quickly as possible otherwise the enemy will move and the next bullet is for you!
+The moment you press the left button to fire it should happen as quickly as possible otherwise the enemy will move and the next bullet is for you!

 Usually, response time is measured in milliseconds by switching from black to white or vice versa.
 But many brands calculate response time from grey to grey.
 They never say which grey-in-color pallet they are addressing.
-It can be super light grey to light grey.
-So in a way, they are just marketing and it works for them.

 So if you have gaming in mind, go for any monitor that’s above 60 Hz refresh rate.
 Response time around 5ms is okay.
 Don’t necessarily aim for a 1ms response time.
 Because many brands are just targeting the 1ms as their USP.

-#3 How Close You Will be Seating to The Display?
+#3 How Close Will You be Seating to The Display?

 Hence if you are going to sit under 2 meters then anything about 27 inches will be acceptable.
 But do remember to take your time off after a continuous 20 minutes of staring monitor!
 Look at things in your room for better eye accuracy.